 - Outside of the art itself, what is the visual direction of your brand identity?
 What’s the tone of your communication?

 - What branding assets do you need?
-Even without design skills or the budget to hire a graphic designer, you can generate a logo and execute branding design with free and simple tools.
+Even without design skills or the budget to hire a graphic designer, you can generate a logo with a logo maker and execute branding design with free and simple tools.

 The answer to these questions will help you build a set of brand guidelines that will form the foundation for website design, marketing materials, etc. If you eventually scale your business, these guidelines will help you maintain brand consistency as you delegate tasks to staff or other partners.